 As technology continues to transform current jobs and create new jobs, there is one industry that is taking center stage in this new world of work – data science.
-For the past three years, Data Scientist has been named the Top Job In America by Glassdoor.
+For the past three years, data scientist has been named the Top Job In America by Glassdoor.

-In 2015, 2.35 million jobs demanded Data Science and Analytic (DSA) skills.
-By 2020, the demand for DSA jobs is projected to grow 15%, according to research from Burning Glass Technologies, with the fastest-growing roles of Data Scientists and Advanced Analysts projected to see demand spike by 28%.
+In 2015, 2.35 million jobs demanded data science and analytic (DSA) skills.
+By 2020, the demand for DSA jobs is projected to grow 15%, according to research from Burning Glass Technologies, with the fastest-growing roles of data scientists and advanced analysts projected to see demand spike by 28%.

 This boom has driven the demand for skilled professionals and the need for educators to incorporate data analytics in secondary and postsecondary curriculums.
 Right now, fewer than one-third of U.S. News & World Report‘s Top 100 Global Universities offer degrees in data science.
 And of the 29 that offer data science programs, only six make them available to undergraduates, according to the University of California, Riverside.

-Moderator Michelle Caruso-Cabrera, a CNBC contributor and former CNBC chief international correspondent and co-anchor of “Power Lunch,” will lead the discussion with leaders in business, academia, government, and the non-profit sectors on their talent needs in the area of data analytics as well as their innovative solutions.
+Moderator Michelle Caruso-Cabrera, a CNBC contributor and former CNBC chief international correspondent and co-anchor of Power Lunch, led the discussion with leaders in business, academia, government, and the non-profit sectors on their talent needs in the area of data analytics as well as their innovative solutions.

 - Allen Blue (Keynote Speaker), Co-founder, LinkedIn

 - Eric Bradlow, Professor of Marketing, The Wharton School